by

 "But why do you call Me 'Lord, Lord,' and not do the things which I say?"
 (Luke 6:46)

 This disproportion is often revealed in topics such as Christian obligation, works, God's law, and especially the seventh-day Sabbath.
-Protestant theologians put a dividing line at Christ's death to determine what instructions are still binding.
-But in doing so, they essentially throw Jesus Christ's life and teachings right out of the picture.
-It matters not a whit to them that Jesus Christ kept the Sabbath (Luke 4:16) and said that it was made on account of mankind (Mark 2:27); Protestants protest that, after Christ's death, there is not a direct command that Christians should keep the Sabbath day.
+Protestant theologians draw a dividing line at Christ's death to determine which instructions remain binding.
+But in doing so, they essentially throw Jesus' life and teachings right out of the picture.
+It matters not a whit to them that He kept the Sabbath (Luke 4:16) and said it was made on account of mankind (Mark 2:27).
+Protestants protest that, after Christ's death, there is not a direct command that Christians should keep the Sabbath day.

 Never mind that Christ states that He did not come to destroy the law (Matthew 5:17-19), that He will reject and destroy those who practice lawlessness (Matthew 7:23; 13:41-42), that keeping His commandments is a requirement (though not the means) of entering into life (Matthew 19:17), and that loving God and keeping His commandments are inextricably bound (Matthew 24:12; John 14:15, 21, 23-24; 15:10; I John 5:2-3; II John 6).
-These and many other teachings are still somehow considered to be "Old Testament."
-Appeals instead are made to the writings of Paul, as if his word—often misunderstood at that (see II Peter 3:15-16)—somehow trumps the Word.
+These and many other teachings by God in the flesh are still somehow considered as "Old Testament."
+Instead, appeals are made to Paul's writings, as if his word—often misunderstood at that (see II Peter 3:15-16)—somehow trumps the Word.

 The practice of putting a line of demarcation at Christ's death essentially invalidates everything He said and did—except dying for our sins.
-It is as if Jesus Christ's example and teaching were only relevant for 3½ years, and now we are saved by Paul.
+It is as if His example and teachings were only relevant for 3½ years, and now we are saved by Paul.
 The truth, though, as trite as it sounds, is that true followers of Christ will follow Christ!
 And they will follow Paul as he followed Christ (I Corinthians 11:1)!

-Several times, James states emphatically that faith—belief—without works is dead.
+Several times in James 2:14-26, the apostle states emphatically that faith—belief—without works is dead.
 A system of belief that does not produce corresponding and fitting behavior has no life in it.
 Belief produces obedience; disbelief produces disobedience.
 It is easily seen that anyone who rejects the example and teaching of Jesus Christ disbelieves Him.
 They are willing to accept His perfect sacrifice but unwilling to accept the life of obedience that follows.